Alibi-detect aims to be the go-to library for outlier, adversarial and concept drift detection in Python.

 Tabular, including both numerical and categorical data.

 It will also be possible to combine different algorithms in ensemble detectors.

 The library currently covers both online and offline outlier detection algorithms for tabular data, images and time series as well as an offline adversarial detector for tabular data and images.
-Current drift detection capabilities cover tabular data, text and images.
+Current drift detection capabilities cover mixed type tabular data, text and images.

 The near term focus will be on extending drift, outlier and adversarial detectors for text data and adding outlier detectors for mixed data types.

 In the medium term, we intend to leverage labels in a semi-supervised setting for the detectors and incorporate drift detection for time series.